 Genetic: These forms of prion disease are caused by mutations in the PRNP gene, which is responsible for producing the prion protein.
 Inherited from parents, genetic forms can include genetic CJD, GSS, and FFI.

-Acquired: In rare cases, prion diseases can be acquired through exposure to infected tissues, contaminated surgical instruments, or contaminated food products, such as in the case of vCJD, which is due to eating meat contaminated with bovine spongiform encephalopathy (BSE).
+- Acquired: In rare cases, prion diseases can be acquired through exposure to infected tissues, contaminated surgical instruments, or contaminated food products, such as in the case of vCJD, which is due to eating meat contaminated with bovine spongiform encephalopathy (BSE).

 Unfortunately, there is currently no cure for prion diseases.
 Treatment primarily focuses on managing symptoms and providing supportive care.
 Medications may be prescribed to alleviate pain, improve sleep quality, address behavioral changes, and manage emotional well-being.
 Palliative care and supportive services can help improve the quality of life for both the affected individual and their family.
 There is hope for upcoming treatment trials.
-Current treatment trials for prion disease can be found at this link.
+Current treatment trials for prion disease can be found on this link.

 Caregiver Considerations